ExpressLRS/Docs/docs/software/switch-config.md

 **PERFORMANCE**

 Your transmitter and receiver act differently when “armed” and when “disarmed”.
-When disarmed, the transmitter and receiver are free to adjust their communcation in order to make the LUA and other configuration operations more responsive.
-When "disarmed", everything will appear to be working appropriately but none of the safeguards will be in place and performace will not be what you expect.
+When disarmed, the transmitter and receiver are free to adjust their communication in order to make the LUA and other configuration operations more responsive.
+When "disarmed", everything will appear to be working appropriately but none of the safeguards will be in place and performance will not be what you expect.

 When `IsArmed` is enabled, these safeguards are enabled:
 - Dynamic Power is fully enabled